bugaevc/peel/README.md

 # peel

-Peel provides modern C++ bindings for GObject-based libraries, including the [GTK toolkit](https://gtk.org/).
+peel provides modern C++ bindings for GObject-based libraries, including the [GTK toolkit](https://gtk.org/).
 It notably makes some different design choices from the existing bindings.

 **Design goals** include: